2014 promises faster growth, but no leap forward

 And for China, economists polled by Reuters over the last few months expect another tricky year for the No.2 economy.

-With Europe, China and the U.S. accounting for roughly two-thirds of global output, most economists are convinced that tepid growth will continue to characterise the world economy.
+With Europe, China and the U.S. accounting for roughly two-thirds of global output, most economists are convinced that tepid growth will continue to characterize the world economy.

-"In each of the three regions, growth is not gathering pace, or only very slightly," said Herve Goulletquer, head of global markets research at Credit Agricole CIB in his outlook for 2014.
+"In each of the three regions, growth is not gathering pace, or only very slightly," said Herve Goulletquer, head of global markets research at Credit Agricole CIB its his outlook for 2014.

 "It is very difficult to defend the idea of a cyclical mechanism of self-sustaining economic acceleration."